TASEmulators/BizHawk/README.md

 WonderSwan / Color | Cygne |
 ZX Spectrum | ZXHawk |

-Amstrad CPC, Fairchild Channel F, and Nintendo DS via [melonDS](https://github.com/Arisotura/melonDS) are works-in-progress, as well as a front-end for MAME, and there is **no ETA** for any of them so don't ask.
+Amstrad CPC, Fairchild Channel F, MSX, and Nintendo DS via [melonDS](https://github.com/Arisotura/melonDS) are works-in-progress, as well as a front-end for MAME, and there is **no ETA** for any of them so don't ask.
 Cores for other systems are only conceptual.
 If you're willing and able to work on one of these, ask on IRC (see below).

 [to top](#bizhawk)